Helpful Gardening Tips

 Acorns take two years to mature.
 They are bowl-shaped with a warty, hair-covered cap.
 Acorns can appear by themselves or in pairs and typically grow to be about 0.5-inches long.

 This tree’s round open form makes it an outstanding choice for a shade tree.
-It can have a spread up to 70 feet, so be sure that you leave it enough room to expand.
+It can spread up to 70 feet, so be sure that you leave it enough room to expand.